oshiomah1/oshiomah1.github.io/_posts/2021-3-17-Week_9_Walkthrough.md

 - What is the ggKbase taxonomic classification for this organism?
 - How many contigs is the genome in, and what is the total size of the genome bin?
 - What pathway did you investigate?
-- Is your genome missing any key genes for that pathway?
-E.g. if you looked up carbon fixation through the Calvin cycle, you'd want to make sure that genome has Rubisco.